hfduran/canaicode/README.md

 pipenv run main
 ```

-pretty simple, huh?

-For now the target repo can be changed by the REPO_PATH variable on `summarize_service.py`, but it defaults to this own repo.
+For now the program has two functionalities:

+1. summarize the LOC of a repo

+2. consume gh_copilot api (for now you need to put a json file of the response on sensible_data)

+You may want to config the system with .env, with the variables contained on config.py

 ## Developing